Je-eva/sql-data-warehouse/docs/readme.md

 13. the schema and wat dimnesions to be there.. it can be understood frmo diagrams and connecting
 14. use view in gold layer only
-15. make good column name convention the bronze layer is just about inserting the data value... silver layer cleans and trasnforms data along with help of data experts to solve any bad data
+15. make good column name convention
+16. using datra lookup, ie, replacing or adding  column inn fact table for conecting to dim table for lookup the bronze layer is just about inserting the data value... silver layer cleans and trasnforms data along with help of data experts to solve any bad data